Thermadiag/seq/docs/cvector.md

-# cvector: compressed std::vector like container
+# Compressed std::vector like container

 `seq::cvector` is a is a random-access container with an interface similar to `std::vector` but storing its element in a compressed way.
 Its goal is to reduce the memory footprint of the container while providing performances as close as possible to `std::vector`.